peterhinch/micropython-async/v3/docs/TUTORIAL.md

 waiting on the `Message` can retrieve it by means of `.value()` or by awaiting the `Message` as below.

-Like `Event`, `Message` provides a way a task to pause until another flags it to continue.
+Like `Event`, `Message` provides a way for a task to pause until another flags it to continue.
 A `Message` object is instantiated and made accessible to the task using it: